By Financial Advisor Peter Egolf | Updated January 9, 2024

-Commonly inherited accounts:
+Commonly inherited accounts include

 When an individual passes away, the cost basis on their non-retirement assets is “stepped-up” to the current fair market value, including real estate, collectibles, etc. This step-up also pertains to the decedent’s taxable investments, including securities (ETFs, mutual funds, stocks, and bonds) held within a brokerage account and some trust brokerage accounts (e.g., revocable or living trusts).1

 For example, an individual purchases $100K of stock, and years later, the stock is now worth $1M on the date of their death.
-The original cost basis of $100K would be increased (or stepped-up) to $1M, eliminating $900K in otherwise taxable gains.
+The original cost basis of $100K would be increased (or stepped up) to $1M, eliminating $900K in otherwise taxable gains.

-A decedent’s retirement assets follow a different path to their inheritors, including important rules for beneficiaries.
+A decedent’s retirement assets follow a different path to their inheritors, including essential rules for beneficiaries.
 Retirement assets are taxed-advantaged for the original account holder (IRAs, 401K, 403B, 457B, etc.).
-Once the original account holder is deceased, the government still desires to collect tax dollars from their tax-deferred accounts (Traditional) and limit the duration of tax-free growth (Roth) now based on the beneficiaries who inherit the account(s).
-Generally speaking, the federal government forces beneficiaries to withdraw from their accounts through distributions, often yearly, referred to as Required Minimum Distributions (RMDs).
+After the original account holder dies, the government wants to collect tax dollars from tax-deferred accounts (Traditional) and limit the duration of tax-free growth (Roth) for the beneficiaries.
+Generally, the federal government forces beneficiaries to withdraw from these accounts through mandatory distributions.

 1 An exception to this rule applies to Irrevocable Trusts, which are considered a separate tax entity, and commonly do not receive a step-up in basis.

-3 IRS Required Minimum Distribution (RMD) FAQs
+10 It was previously 50% before the SECURE Act 2.0 IRS Required Minimum Distribution (RMD) FAQs

 Available for meetings in Rochester, VT and surrounding areas.